robert-gruner/studious-puddle/README.md

 ## Database
 - Schema: Create a database schema to store the pets, pet stores and users.
 - `Redis` serves as cache for JSON/NoSQL data
-> Server requires a running Redis instance at port 6379
+> Server requires a running Redis instance at port 6379; since we use JSON we also need redis-stack

 ## API Implementation
-- use OpenAPI v3
+- Powered by `Ktor` framework
-- based on `Ktor` framework
+- TODO: Integrate SwaggerUI for OpenAPI

 ## Testing
 - Unit testing via JUnit